Carbonara can be intimidating.

 - 3 Egg yolks

-- 2 cups of freshly grated pecorino or parmesan cheese
+- 3 cups of freshly grated pecorino or parmesan cheese.
+2 Cups for the sauce + 1 cup for plating.

 - Fresh cracked pepper (keep a pepper grinder on hand.
 The more the better.)